Stop the Mental Load: 10 Ways to Organize a Chaos-Free Home

 3. Build a Family Command Center

 Papers everywhere?
 Lost invitations?
 Command center to the rescue.
-It’s one spot for calendars, lists, mail—centralizes the mental load.
+It’s one spot for calendars, lists, and mail, centralizing the mental load.

 I mounted ours in the kitchen: Corkboard for invites, whiteboard calendar, slots for mail/to-dos.